7.1 General context

 The main policy planning document in the health sector are the Public Health Guidelines for 2014-2020, which are based on the WHO European Region Strategy Health 2020, and has been developed to increase the number of healthy life years of the Latvian population and to prevent premature death by maintaining, improving and restoring health.
 The guidelines provide for health promotion and disease prevention measures in the following directions – reduction of the risk of non-infectious diseases, improvement of health of pregnant women and children, reduction of the effects of injuries and environmental risks on public health and prevention of infectious diseases, special attention is also devoted to the persons subject to the risk of social exclusion and poverty, including young people.
 On the basis of main action lines, the guidelines include measures in the fields of promotion of healthy diet, physical activities, mental (psychic) health, sexual and reproductive health and substances and the reduction of the prevalence of processes causing addiction.
 At the same time, in order to stimulate equal health opportunities for all the Latvian population, partnership and interindustry cooperation is promoted, involving sectors also outside the health sector.

-The Latvian National Development Plan for 2014-2020 is the main medium-term development planning document in Latvia and is an action plan for the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030), which should serve as a roadmap for the development of state in the medium term.
+The National Development Plan of Latvia for 2021–2027 (approved in Saeima on 2 July 2020) is hierarchically the highest national-level medium-term development planning document and is an action plan for the Sustainable Development Strategy of Latvia until 2030 (Latvia 2030), which should serve as a roadmap for the development of state in the medium term.
 It focuses on popularising of active lifestyle, healthy diet, physical activities (including in national sports), reproductive health and prevention of injuries and targeted implementation of measures in the society.